p069/Dungeon-Master/README.md

 # Dungeon-Master
-A generative AI based game made in Unity
+A generative AI based game made in Unity.
+Mazes are generated using Generative AI algorithms.
+Open the unity file to run the game